 Funding for the CAA's noise work

 Approximately 90% of the CAA’s income comes from fees charged to the aviation industry.
-Most of our work is funded in this way (including airspace and noise information), but noise modelling is funded differently.
+Most of the CAA's work is funded in this way (including airspace and noise information), but noise modelling is funded differently.

 Approximately three quarters of our noise consultancy and specialist noise advice is funded by the Government, which includes using the noise model we develop, maintain and operate on behalf of the Government to produce noise contours for the noise designated airports and provide them with technical support and expertise.
-We offer similar services to other airports, local authorities and the aviation industry, which fund the remainder of this work.
+We offer similar services to other airports, local authorities, community groups and the wider aviation industry, which fund the remainder of this work.

 Frequently asked questions